thiagoandf/Zoomer/README.md

 ### Customizable Keyboard Shortcuts

-You can now set custom keyboard shortcuts for each action:
+You can set custom keyboard shortcuts for each action:

 #### Shortcut Format
 Use the format: `modifier+modifier+key`